I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_sms_status.md

 } WWAN_SMS_STATUS, *PWWAN_SMS_STATUS;
 ````

-## -struct-fields
+## Members

-### -field uFlag
+            `MessageIndex`

+            This is the index of the newly arrived message or the recently arrived message in case of a
+     <i>query</i> response.

+Unique index into the message store between 1 and
+     <b>ulMaxMessageIndex</b> returned in NDIS_STATUS_WWAN_SMS_CONFIGURATION.

+If the
+     <b>uFlag</b> is not set with WWAN_SMS_NEW_MESSAGE, this member must be initialized by the miniport driver
+     with WWAN_MESSAGE_INDEX_NONE.

+            `uFlag`

             A bitmap of flags that represent the status of the message store on the MB device.
 The values for
      <b>uFlag</b> are defined in the following table.